 Regardless of whether a real estate seller uses the disclaimer statement or disclosure statement, he or she must disclose information about termites, as they are considered to a be a latent defect.
 Unfortunately, there are still cases in which unethical sellers intentionally conceal a known termite infestation in order to sell the property at a higher value.
 Real estate sellers who disregard Md.
 Code Ann., Real Prop. § 10-702 are in violation of the law, and can be held financially responsible for any property damage or destruction that results.
 In other words, home buyers can sue real estate sellers who hide information about termites in order to recoup their home repair and property replacement expenses.

 Lawyers for Termite Damage Claims in Baltimore, MD

 Whitney, LLP offers free initial consultation for homeowners whose properties have been damaged by termite infestations.
-We also work on a contingent fee basis, which means you will not be charged any legal fees unless we successfully recover compensation for you.

 As a homeowner, you have legal rights.
 Let Whitney, LLP help you exercise them.
 We represent homeowners against negligent sellers and termite and pest inspection companies.
 To talk about getting compensated for termite property damage in Baltimore or other areas of Maryland, contact the law offices of Whitney, LLP at (410) 583-8000 for a free legal consultation today, or use our Quick Contact Form.